 From local bars to amphitheaters, lip syncing to live singing, solos to productions, black boas to Pink Martini, Aleksa Manila has traveled as an outspoken advocate, performance artist and community leader across North America.
 Aleksa Manila is known in Seattle and beyond as a stellar drag artist, consummate host and community activist.
 She is a beloved panelist and speaker at various LGBTQIA [Lesbian, Gay, Bisexual, Transgender, Queer, Intersex and Allies], youth, people of color and political/activism workshops, trainings and conferences.

-When not in face, 'he' educates the community and counsels clients about the harms of crystal methamphetamine with Project NEON, a program of Seattle Counseling Service.
-Currently, he is Program Coordinator and Addictions Services Program Supervisor at SCS where he has dedicated his professional career for over ten years.
+When not in face, "he" is the Program Manager of Project FIRST, the transgender arm of CDC's National HIV Behavioral Surveillance project thru Public Health - Seattle & King County.
+For almost two decades, he educated the community and counseled clients about the harms of crystal methamphetamine with Project NEON, a program of Seattle Counseling Service.
+Currently, where he was Program Coordinator and Addictions Services Program Supervisors.
 For many years, he tested for and counseled about HIV & STD with Public Health - Seattle & King County; and served as Honorable Commissioner with the Seattle Commission for Sexual Minorities with the City of Seattle - Office of Civil Rights, advising the Mayor of Seattle, City Council & City Departments on LGBTQI equal rights.